Josh Stockton is a founding partner of Stockton Talbert. You may reach him by email at firstname.lastname@example.org or by phone at 405.225.1200.

 Josh also graduated from OU as an undergraduate in 2004 with a B.A. in Political Science and a minor in history.
 As a senior, he was awarded the Benson Undergraduate Paper Award, which is awarded for outstanding research and writing by an undergraduate in political science or public administration, for his analysis of the impact of the U.S. government's response to terrorism on American constitutional law.

-When he is not doing lawyery stuff, Josh is usually scheming about how to fulfill his lifelong dream of being a law nerd while lounging on the beach.
-Or he has his face in a book or newspaper (okay, iPad) reading about history, politics, current events, or how to better fight for civil rights.
+When he is not doing lawyery stuff, Josh is usually scheming about how to fulfill his lifelong dream of being a law nerd from a beach by the ocean.
+Or he has his face in a book or newspaper (or iPad) reading about history, politics, current events, or how to better fight for justice and civil rights.

 He also likes to write, drink coffee, watch the Sooners & Thunder, travel to see his large extended family, hang out with friends, and watch movies.
 Lots of movies.